Emergency Medical Technician

 Hosa winners - EMT students

-Program Description
+Program Coursework

 This program is designed to be completed in one year during the 11th or 12th grade.

-Emergency Medical Technician I (1 credit): The tasks for this course represent the National Emergency Medical Services Educational Standards.
+Emergency Medical Technician I - 1 credit (Honors): The tasks for this course represent the National Emergency Medical Services Educational Standards.
 Students explore and apply the fundamentals of emergency medical services, anatomy, physiology, and medical terminology.
 They demonstrate skills in assessing and managing patient care, including assessing the scene and understanding shock, resuscitation, and trauma.
 Successful completion of this course and instructor endorsement qualifies students to enroll in EMT II to complete the program sequence.
 Students must complete a minimum of 85% of the didactic and lab aspects of the course, per 12VAC5-31-1501 in the Virginia Administrative Code.
 Successful completion of all course requirements and instructor endorsement may lead to eligibility to take the National Registry of Emergency Medical Technicians cognitive exam.
 Students must meet the requirements of the functional position description for the basic life-support provider (refer to EMS.TR.14B and 12VAC5-31-1501).
 Contextual instruction and student participation in co-curricular career and technical student organization activities will develop leadership, interpersonal skills, and career skills.
 High-quality work-based learning will provide experiential learning opportunities related to students' career goals and interests, integrated with instruction and performed in partnership with local businesses and organizations.

-Emergency Medical Technician III (1 credit): This course is intended for students who have completed Emergency Medical Technician (EMT) I and II, obtained instructor approval, and who may have obtained EMT certification from the Virginia Office of Emergency Medical Services (OEMS).
+Emergency Medical Technician III - 1 credit (Honors): This course is intended for students who have completed Emergency Medical Technician (EMT) I and II, obtained instructor approval, and who may have obtained EMT certification from the Virginia Office of Emergency Medical Services (OEMS).
 Students will strengthen the skills mastered in the basic courses as they acquire skills to assist advanced life support (ALS) providers, build on the foundations of emergency medical services (EMS) education, and meet education requirements for certification or recertification.
 Students also learn to coordinate with other public health and safety services, such as fire control, law enforcement, and emergency management.
 The course includes mentored as well as instructional experiences.
 Students must complete a minimum of 85 percent of the didactic and lab aspects of the course.

 Instructor